baka3k/RTSPRecorder/README.md

 # IJKPlayer Sample
-In previous time, I added Record & capture frame function to IJKPlayer (https://github.com/baka3k/IjkPlayerRecorder)
+In previous time, I added 2 functions: RecordVideo & Capture Frame Video to IJKPlayer (https://github.com/baka3k/IjkPlayerRecorder)

-Someone sent email to me that they can not build .so file.
+Someone sent email to me that they can not build .so file, because they met issue with environment

-So, I created sample project(included so file) for that - Hope this help
+So, I created sample project(included .so file) - Hope this help

 Good luck !!!